JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-2/Week-2.md

 This group of functions is analogous the ones above, except that they operate on the vertical axis.
 I will point out that y tick labels are, by default, written horizontally for readability.
 If you want to rotate them, use *[ytickangle](https://www.mathworks.com/help/matlab/ref/ytickangle.html)* (and, for the horizontal axis *[xtickangle](https://www.mathworks.com/help/matlab/ref/xtickangle.html)*)

+### plot multiple lines on the same figure
+There are two ways to plot multiple lines on the same plot.
+1. When calling *plot*, provide the data as a 2D matrix.
+Each column will be plotted as a separate line.
+2. After plotting your first line, issue the command *hold on*.
+Subsequent calls to plot will be placed on the same figure, until you type *hold off* or start a new figure (*figure()*)

 ### gca and customizing axes, subplots
 You can modify all aspects of the axes on a plot, from how long the ticks are to which direction they face.
-Use a command like the one below to acccess the *axes* object for the current plot.
+Use a command like the one below to access the *axes* object for the current plot.
 ```matlab
 ax = gca;